-Today I am absolutely thrilled to welcome Michael Linsin with a guest post today.
+Today I am thrilled to welcome Michael Linsin with a guest post today.
 Michael is the author of the book Dream Class: How To Transform Any Group Of Students Into The Class You’ve Always Wanted, an award-winning book released in June of 2009.
 He is also the mastermind behind the website and blog Smart Classroom Management.
-As an author who I respect a great deal, and even revamped my Classroom Management Plan based upon some of his ideas, I am excited to share with you an EXCLUSIVE post that Michael wrote just for AOE viewers regarding management in the art room.
+As an author who I respect a great deal, and whose ideas I’ve used to revamp by Classroom Management Plan, I am excited to share an exclusive post that Michael wrote just for AOE viewers regarding management in the art room.
 Enjoy!

 I feel your pain.

-Having been a PE teacher for eight years, I know all to well the feeling of being at the mercy of classroom teachers.
+Having been a PE teacher for eight years, I know all too well the feeling of being at the mercy of classroom teachers.

 The greatest challenge for art, music, and PE teachers and others who see their students less than an hour a week is overcoming the bad habits and misbehaviors learned—or tolerated—in regular education classrooms.